What Is Encephalitis?

-Complications are more likely to develop in certain groups.
-These include:
+Complications are more likely to develop in certain groups, such

-- people who did not get prompt treatment
+- people who didn’t get treatment right away

 - loss of brain function

-- physical therapy - to improve strength, motor coordination, balance, and flexibility
+therapy: to improve strength, coordination, balance, and flexibility

-- speech therapy - to help you relearn muscle control needed for talking
+therapy: to help relearn muscle control needed for talking

-to help with coping strategies, mood disorders, or personal changes (BBC, 2011).
+to help with coping strategies, mood disorders, or personality changes

 Can Encephalitis Be Prevented?